University-for-the-Creative-Arts/Team_4_Plunder_Party/README.md

 ### What sources or references have you identified as relevant to this task?

- 1. internet research from wikihow-it being secondly reserach- it giveing me an ooderstanding of what part to add to the game(sec- for bases,non hotpotato-out of skill range,theme being inline/fun spin)
+ 1.theme being inline/fun spin)
- 2. pirate conntations(sec from fab-great intergration, pri-time comsuming, apropiate ui- texxt & game vs set)
+ 3. pirate conntations(sec from fab-great intergration, pri-time comsuming, apropiate ui- texxt & game vs set)
- 3. scene ideas
+ 4. scene ideas

+One of my first pieces of secondary research was to investigate how the game "Hot Potato" (Wells, 2025) works online.
+I did this to see how it works, what some of the rules are, and to understand the features of the game that could be added.
+This was done because of my lack of information about the specifics of how the game functions.

+Items from the game that I thought to use/look into:
+* passing an object amongst the players
+* add some sort of time
+* having the player become out of if stuck with the object for too long

+This info was quite useful to me because of the rules and variations the game had that could use drunken sailors.
+One of the problems that I came across was my own skill level, which made it so did not know how to integrate some of the features in the project's game.
+However, it still gave me a good base to work from.

 Reflect on the **type** and **relevance** of sources explored.
 Justify your research direction in relation to the task brief and target outcomes.